MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/afx-global-data-structure.md

 ### <a name="parameters"></a>Parametri

 *pWnd*<br/>
-[in] Puntatore alla finestra di un controllo.
+in Puntatore alla finestra di un controllo.

 *pDC*<br/>
-[in] Puntatore a un contesto di dispositivo.
+in Puntatore a un contesto di dispositivo.

 *lpRect*<br/>
-[in] Puntatore a un rettangolo che delimita l'area da disegnare.
+in Puntatore a un rettangolo che delimita l'area da creare.
 Il valore predefinito è NULL.

 ### <a name="return-value"></a>Valore restituito